US Supreme Court Strikes Down Ban On Gun bump Stocks - UrduPoint

 US Supreme Court Strikes Down Ban On Gun 'bump Stocks'

-The US Supreme Court ruled on Friday that a ban introduced by ex-president Donald Trump's administration on "bump stocks" -- which allow semi-automatic rifles to fire like a machine gun -- is unconstitutional

-Washington, (APP - UrduPoint / Pakistan Point News - 14th Jun, 2024) The US Supreme Court ruled on Friday that a ban introduced by ex-president Donald Trump's administration on "bump stocks" -- which allow semi-automatic rifles to fire like a machine gun -- is unconstitutional.
+Washington, (APP - UrduPoint / Pakistan Point News - 15th Jun, 2024) The US Supreme Court ruled on Friday that a ban introduced by ex-president Donald Trump's administration on bump stocks -- devices which allow semi-automatic rifles to fire like a machine gun -- is unconstitutional.

 The case stems from the worst mass shooting in US history, in October 2017, when a man fired on a crowd attending an outdoor music concert in Las Vegas, killing 58 people and wounding around 500.